behradmoeini/IoT-Edge-Cloud-DSL-SimTest/README.md

 ## Prerequisites

-Before starting, ensure your system has these tools installed:
+Before starting, please make sure that the following tools have already been installed:

 - Eclipse 2021-12
 - JDK 11